The 11 Best Payroll Software Tools for Startups

 A good payroll tool will help you reduce manual data entry, avoid costly tax mistakes, and allow you to run your business without a lot of overhead.
 The hard part is deciding which option works best for your needs.
 I typically recommend two approaches:

 - Ask startups that are similar to you about their choice.
 What do they like?
 What do they dislike?
-This is my preferred way of choosing (and how we landed on Gusto at my last startup).
+This is my preferred way of choosing (and how we landed on Gusto and Pilot at my last startup).